GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-flexible/index.md

 Laravel, you need to manually add the `DB_SOCKET` value to `config/database.php` (see [#4178](https://github.com/laravel/laravel/pull/4179/files))

+1. [Enable the Cloud SQL API][cloudsql-enable-api] in your project.

 1. Follow the instructions to set up a
    [Google Cloud SQL Second Generation instance for MySQL][cloudsql-create].